-This guide will walk you through using
+This guide walks you through using

 yum to install EDB Postgres Advanced Server on a RHEL or CentOS 7 system and deploying a database cluster.
 The database created by this tutorial is well-suited for experimentation and testing.
 There are additional security and resource considerations when configuring a production installation that are not covered by this document.

-The Database Server - The database server (the
+The Database server - The database server (the

 postmaster) is the service that provides the key functionality that allows you to store and manage data.
-Advanced Server is built on the PostgreSQL open-source database project; it includes all of the documented features of community PostgreSQL and more.
+EDB Postgres Advanced Server is built on the PostgreSQL open-source database project; it includes all of the documented features of community PostgreSQL and more.

-The Database Cluster - A cluster is a set of on-disk structures that comprise a collection of databases.
+The database cluster - A cluster is a set of on-disk structures that comprise a collection of databases.
 A cluster is serviced by a single-instance of the database server.
 A database cluster is stored in the

-Configuration Files - You can use the parameters listed in Postgres configuration files to manage deployment preferences, security preferences, connection behaviors, and logging preferences.
+Configuration files - You can use the parameters listed in Postgres configuration files to manage deployment preferences, security preferences, connection behaviors, and logging preferences.

-Before installing Advanced Server, use
+Before installing EDB Postgres Advanced Server, use

 yum to install prerequisite packages: